-Scale 1 : 23,792

-Cluster Name Wigram-Midd Wigram-Middleton Industrial Area
+Cluster Name Wigram-Middleton Industrial Area

-Reference 37C 37C
+Reference 37C

 Territorial Authority Christchurch C Christchurch City

-Cluster Type Industrial
+Cluster Type Industrial Industrial

 Total Cluster Area 284 ha

-Undeveloped Land 33.1 ha 33.1 ha
+Undeveloped Land 33.1 ha

 - Designation

 Non-Feasible Undeveloped Land and Reason - Non-industrial activity consented and high probability of implementation

-- Did not meet criteria for feasibility (as discussed below)
+Nousen - Did not meet criteria for feasibility (as discussed below)

+Feasible Undeveloped Land 33.1 ha

-Zones / Ind ndustrial Heavy ndustrial General iquefaction Management Area (LMA) Current Key Activities Mix of heavy and light industrial activities (incl. breweries, electronics, printing, sports supplies) Freight and logistics Vehicle servicing Construction and landscaping Waste management ------------- --- --------------------------- ---
+Zones / Overlays Industrial Heav Industrial Gene Liquefaction Ma , Current Key Activities Mix of heavy and light industrial activities (incl. breweries, electronics, printing, sports supplies) Freight and logistics Vehicle servicing Construction and landscaping Waste management -- --- --------------------------- ---

-2017 rental rates as a percentage of the average for industrial clusters N/A Obtained a Consent in the Last Five Years RMA/2017/1930 land use consent for an industrial activity at 110 Hayton Road RMA/2017/1280 land use consent for a badminton hall at 98 Aidanfield Drive RMA/2016/2672 land use consent for a factory and office at 10 Avenger Crescent RMA/2016/1696 land use consent for additions to truck and trailer yard at 57 Lunns Road RMA/2016/1331 subdivision consent for 57 Hands Road RMA/2015/3547 land use consent for a mixed-use commercial development at 100 Aidanfield Drive RMA/2015/2140 land use consent for a warehouse at 24 Avenger Crescent RMA/2015/1826 land use consent for a commercial building at 114 Hayton Road RMA/2015/45 land use consent for a warehouse at 19 Lodestar Avenue RMA/2014/3254 subdivision consent for 23 Lodestar Avenue RMA/2013/1212 subdivision consent at 121 Vickerys Road --- ----- --- ---
+2017 rental rates as a percentage of the average for industrial clusters N/A Obtained a Consent in the Last Five Years RMA/2017/1930 land use consent for an industrial activity at 110 Hayton Road RMA/2017/1280 land use consent for a badminton hall at 98 Aidanfield Drive RMA/2016/2672 land use consent for a factory and office at 10 Avenger Crescent RMA/2016/1696 land use consent for additions to truck and trailer yard at 57 Lunns Road RMA/2016/1331 subdivision consent for 57 Hands Road RMA/2015/3547 land use consent for a mixed use commercial development at 100 Aidanfield Drive RMA/2015/2140 land use consent for a warehouse at 24 Avenger Crescent RMA/2015/1826 land use consent for a commercial building at 114 Hayton Road RMA/2015/45 land use consent for a warehouse at 19 Lodestar Avenue RMA/2014/3237 land use consent for a warehouse and office development at 33 Lodestar Avenue RMA/2013/1212 subdivision consent at 121 Vickerys Road --- ----- --- --

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The cluster generally has very good access to the arterial road network.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the The cluster generally has very good access to the arterial road network.
 The Southern Motorway (SH76) passes to the immediate south of the centre and Curletts Road, a major arterial, bisects it.
-The cluster is also generally adjacent to the rail corridor and has good access to the port and airport via the arterial road and rail networks.
+46 Transport Network The cluster is also generally adjacent to the rail corridor and has good access to the port and airport via the arterial road and rail networks.
 16 Land Assembly The centre is generally developed but there are a number of vacant sites of various sizes spread across the cluster.
 The average vacant site is 5500m 2 and the largest is 4.2 ha.
 These sites would provide for a variety of activities enabled by the zone rules.
 12 Land Remediation Requirements Some of the vacant sites are HAIL sites as a result of past uses.
 Parts of the cluster were part of the former Wigram Airfield site and potential HAIL activities include airport activities, explosive ammunition training areas and landfill sites.
 Remediation of a number of these sites was undertaken in 2010 and those sites were found to be generally below guideline values or are subject to a Site Management Plan.
 Most of the Musgroves ODP area is a former landfill and aggregate quarry which is also subject to a Site Management Plan.
 Other potential HAIL activities across the cluster include service stations, storage tanks/drums, waste disposal to land, paint manufacture, metal fabrication, wood treatment or preservation and storage of treated timber.
-4
+2 4